 A manufacturing agreement was entered into between Panasonic and TPSCo which sets forth the terms under which TPSCo shall operate its fabs and manufacture semiconductor device wafer products for Panasonic.
 Panasonic will order such products by providing TPSCo with a six month rolling forecast.
 The quantities set forth in such forecast shall be fully binding with respect to specific lead times (determined per each category of products).
 Panasonic will pay for such products (provided they meet specified yield rates) based on the pricing specified in the agreement.
-The initial term of the manufacturing agreement is five years and thereafter it will renew for consecutive one year periods unless written notice is received terminating the agreement.
+The initial term of the manufacturing agreement is five years.
+The parties are currently discussing the terms under which said manufacturing agreement will be extended effective April 1, 2019 and on.

-An intellectual property license agreement was entered into between Panasonic and TPSCo, to which Tower is a third party beneficiary, sets forth the terms pursuant to which Panasonic granted TPSCo a license to use Panasonic's intellectual property rights to manufacture products for Panasonic and other third parties during the term of the agreement.
-The license to manufacture products for Panasonic is royalty free while TPSCo is required to pay royalties pursuant to the license agreement when manufacturing products for third parties.
+An intellectual property license agreement was entered into between Panasonic and TPSCo, to which Tower is a third party beneficiary, setting forth the terms pursuant to which Panasonic granted TPSCo a license to use Panasonic's intellectual property rights to manufacture products for Panasonic and other third parties during the term of the agreement.
 Under the terms of the agreement, TPSCo is allowed to sublicense the licenses granted to Tower and other third parties, subject in certain cases to the prior written consent of Panasonic, and subject to payment of royalties.
 The initial term of the agreement shall be for five years and may be extended with the parties' consent.
+The parties are currently discussing the terms under which said agreement will be extended effective April 1, 2019 and on.

-A business transfer agreement was entered into between Panasonic and TPSCo designates the mechanism and process pursuant to which Panasonic assigned and transferred the joint venture assets, including the three fabrication facilities and their underlying assets, to TPSCo.
+A business transfer agreement was entered into between Panasonic and TPSCo designating the mechanism and process pursuant to which Panasonic assigned and transferred the joint venture assets, including the three fabrication facilities and their underlying assets, to TPSCo.